csexton/codeography.com/cv/index.markdown

 Pair programs well with others and can take on a project solo.
 Also have experience leading geographically distributed teams.
 I want to know and understand the business side, and only want to work for a company that I believe in.

-If you are so inclined, you can see my portfolio [here](/portfolio/)

 ## Experience